alexandergmzx/embedded_assignments/Assignment_for_Week_2/README.md

 - _msp432p401r.lds_ linker file
 - **src** folder
   - **_Makefile_** The elaborated mutiplatform makefile
-  - _sou
-rces.mk_ Aids the Makefile specifying the sources and includes to compile
+  - _sources.mk_ Aids the Makefile specifying the sources and includes to compile
   - _main.c_ Main program to compile
   - _memory.c_ Memory Functions definition file
   - Other files, specifically for the MSP432 compilation